Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Conclusion

 Note that by $G_{5j}$ definition,

-since the lower bounds are the same $C \delta_n$.
+since the lower bounds are the same $ \delta_n$.
 Next we have the following proof

 where the first equality is by (\ref{pcl3-s2}), and the second inequality is by (\ref{pcl3-s1}), and the third inequality is by (\ref{a72a}), and the last inequality is by Assumption $3^{*}$(i).
-The desired result follows by incorporating these three terms in the upper bound of Theorem 1.
+The desired result follows by incorporating these three terms in the upper bound of Theorem 1. (ii).
+Asymptotics follows from (i).